All posts Pricing & margin · 29 Apr 2026 · 9 min read

 Ibrahim Ölmez Founder, nouz · serial entrepreneur

 A haircut should be priced on four inputs: chair time, stylist hourly rate, product COGS, and an overhead slice for rent, utilities and reception.
 Sum those, then add a target EBIT margin between 18% and 25%.
 Most salons skip overhead and undercount chair time — which is why margins drift down 4-7 points a year without anyone noticing.
+For the wider operating frame, start with the salon profitability guide.

 The four inputs